scikit-learn/enhancement_proposals/slep014/proposal.rst

 Index alignment
 ---------------

-Operations are index aligned when working with ``DataFrames``.
+Operations are index aligned when working with DataFrames.
 Interally, ``scikit-learn`` will ignore the alignment by operating on the ndarray as suggested by `TomAugspurger <https://github.com/scikit-learn/enhancement_proposals/pull/25#issuecomment-573859151>`_::